mbrezu/Shovel/ShovelVmSpec.md

 Description: extends the current environment by adding a new frame containing `count` slots (the number of arguments).
 All the new variables are initialized to `null`.
+Also saves the list of variable names and the current program counter in the frame (this information is useful for debugging).

 ### `DROP-FRAME`